francisengelmann/FabScan100/README.md

 9. Then download the code using git: git clone git://github.com/francisengelmann/FabScan100.git
 10. Open qtTest/qtTest.pro in "Qt Creator".
 11. If asked select "Qt 5.0.1" Kit, then click "Configure Project".
 12. In the left panel, click on "Projects", then "Manage Kits".
 Select from AutoDetected "Qt5.0.1", click clone, then in the "Compiler" popupmenu select "GCC x86 64bit".
+Then press OK to exit.
+13. Again in the "Projects" tab, select the newly created Kit from the "Add Kit" popupmenu.
-13. Run the project by clicking on the green arrow on the bottom left.
+14. Run the project by clicking on the green arrow on the bottom left.
-14. Wait for it to compile, this can take a few minutes.
+15. Wait for it to compile, this can take a few minutes.

 Ubuntu 12.04 LTS:
 =======